unprofession-al/ruminant/README.md

 **Fetch the data from ElasticSearch:** A query provided is executed and its result is prepared to be processed.
 A query can be executed in two manners:

-1. If no scheduler configuration is provided, the query is executed once.
+1. If no _sampler configuration_ is provided, the query is executed once.
 This is kind of execution is a good fit if you can extract timestamps for your time series from the results of your ElasticSeach query, eg. if the query performs a `date_histogram` aggregation for example.
-2. If a query does not contain a `date_histogram` aggregation and needs to be executed once per point in your time series, a _sampler configuration_ can be passed This allows to run the same query multiple times with incrementing timestamps.
+2. If a query does not contain a `date_histogram` aggregation and needs to be executed once per point in your time series, a _sampler configuration_ can be passed.
+This allows to run the same query multiple times with incrementing timestamps.

 This step in known as _regurgitate_ in the ruminant jargon.